smart-edge-open/ido-specs/doc/applications-onboard/using-openness-cnca.md

       oam    1/1     Running   0          6d5h
       ```

     - Successful restart of AF with the updated config can be observed through AF container logs.
-Run the below command to get AF container logs:
+Run the below command to get AF logs:
-    `kubectl logs af --namespace=ngc af-container`
+    `kubectl logs -f af --namespace=ngc`
     Sample output of the AF container logs with updated config may appear as:
   ![NGC list of PODS](using-openness-cnca-images/ngc_af_service_config_log.png)